NancyZhang26/silly_blog/posts/spring2025finalweekpt3.md

 The tears I shed, curse words I misused, illegal jokes I spitted…

-So many nights, coming back drunk from the frat or the city, or exhausted after a Monday TAMID meeting; early mornings, getting ready for the lift, or my 8 am Software Engineering class, tucking my stuffed dinosaur before leaving my room.
+So many nights, coming back drunk from the frat or the city, or exhausted after a Monday TAMID meeting at 10pm; early mornings, getting ready for the lift, or my 8 am Software Engineering class, tucking up my stuffed dinosaur (Rolex) before leaving my room.

-It is a sleepless night again, but ***<u>I genuinely don’t know why I couldn’t start dreaming.***</u>
+It was a sleepless night again, but ***<u>I genuinely don’t know why I couldn’t start dreaming.***</u>

 I guess I know.
 I told everybody that I have stopped missing Brandeis during holidays and breaks because most of my dear ones have either transferred, graduated, or simply left campus.
 But who am I fooling? ***<u>I will forever miss this slum.***</u> I (think) I grew a lot ever since 08/25/2022, and regardless of where I live or how I lived, Deis was always here, looking poor or holding back on US News ranking, but staying with me in every second.